shiftking/pokerchalange/PockerGame Submission/PockerGame Submission/README.txt

-This folder is to contain the Project Pocker Chalange
+This folder is to contain the Project Poker Challenge

 There are three versions, the first two, pockergame and pockergamev0.2 are only there to show my proccess in creating a correct solution